justinmahar/gatsby-starter-mdx-launchpad/README.md

 A template tag system exists that allows you to reference site and content information using template tags.

 Template tags are [lower camel case](https://en.wikipedia.org/wiki/Camel_case) keywords that are always wrapped in curly braces.
 For example, <small> `{siteName}` </small> will reference the site name configured in Site Settings.
-Circular references are not allowed.
+Template tags are automatically applied to your frontmatter fields.

 `Settings` (from `useSettings` hook) and `MdxContent` (wraps MDX data) both have a getter for a `TemplateTagRenderer` which can be used to render their respective template tags.
-Template tags for settings are automatically applied to SEO values, and SEO can accept a prop for an additional `TemplateTagRenderer` (this is how the MDX tags are passed into SEO).

 For example, in a function component, you might do something like this: